aisamanra/posts/in-praise-of-pbm/POST.md

 # Netpbm to the rescue

 [Netpbm](https://en.wikipedia.org/wiki/Netpbm) is an image format, or rather, a family of image formats: seven in all.
-For the purposes of this blog post, I only care about the first three (although I'll talk about the last four a bit later.)
-Let's start with the PBM formta itself, where PBM stands for "Portable BitMap".
+For the purposes of this blog post, I only care about the first three (although I'll describe the last four a bit later.)
+Let's start with the PBM format itself, where PBM stands for "Portable BitMap".
 This is a format for bitmap images, in the very literal sense of 'a map of bits': each pixel is 1 bit (i.e. black or white, on or off.)
 Netpbm is a text-oriented format, so I can write it with a text editor.
 Here is a hand-written Netpbm file which describes the basic 3×3 image I was generating above:

 ```
 P1